Edited by Robert U. Ayres and Leslie W. Ayres

 Chapter 13: Impact evaluation in industrial ecology

-Bengt Steen The focus of this chapter is on evaluation of impacts from emissions, resource extractions and other interventions from human activities and technical systems on our environment.
+13. Impact evaluation in industrial ecology Bengt Steen The focus of this chapter is on evaluation of impacts from emissions, resource extractions and other interventions from human activities and technical systems on our environment.
 The analysis of technical systems is only brieﬂy touched upon.
 The term ‘evaluation’ is used to represent a subjective view on descriptions of processes and states in objective physical terms.
 This means that both physical parameters and human attitudes and preferences are included.
 Evaluation of environmental impacts from human activities is made in several contexts in society and several evaluation methodologies or methodological frameworks exist.
 Sometimes these are called ‘tools’ and thought of as being part of a ‘toolbox’.
 When needed, the appropriate tool is picked out of the toolbox and used for impact evaluation.
 In reality the ﬂexibility of the various tools is such that they overlap in many applications.
 The tools have many similarities but their focus and terminology vary.
 The oldest tool is probably risk assessment (RA).
 There are three types of risk assessment: for human health, for ecological health and for accidents.
 The ﬁrst two are mostly used for chemicals and the third for industrial activities (including chemical manufacturing).
 They all are carried out in a similar way: ﬁrst there is a hazard identiﬁcation step, second there is a risk estimation step (hazard impact times probability) and third there is a risk communication step.
-The RA methodology has been strongly inﬂuenced by several major industrial accidents (notably Seveso and Bhopal) though it has evolved in...
+The RA methodology has been strongly inﬂuenced by several major industrial accidents (notably Seveso and...

 You are not authenticated to view the full text of this chapter or article.